MichelaPozzi/2025-topic-03-group-02/README.md

 --> Comparison between CTRL. vs RNase / Determination of Shift Characteristics:

     - distance of shift
     - direction of shift
     - number of shifts
     - difference between protein amounts
     - difference between amplitudes
 --> Statistical Test for shift significance / RBP postive

     - Definition of criteria for a RBP postive shift and significance level
     - Application for each protein
 -->Validation of the test using a listed postive RBP and a listed negative RBP as control

-Deliverable: Shift characteristics for each protein, classification of each protein as RBP or RNA-independent
+_**Deliverable**: Shift characteristics for each protein, classification of each protein as RBP or RNA-independent_

 _Optional stuff generally_